Paul-Dempsey/pachde1/docs/Copper.md

 If the color is modulated by CV inputs, the color bar is split, with the unmodulated chosen color on top, and the modulated color below.

-The slected, unmodulated hex color is shown on the outputs section.
+The selected, unmodulated hex color is shown on the outputs section.
-Right click to find a menu opetion to copy that value for use in another module.
+Right click to find a menu option to copy that value for use in another module.

 ## As extender

 Copper works as an extender to [Null](Null.md) for choosing it's panel color -- even live modulating it for some excitement.
 See [Null](Null.md) for more details on the entertainment value of this configuration.

+Copper is also an extender for [Info](Info.md) for choosing it's colors, configured in the Info menu.

 ## Inputs